Twitter Wall

 PE

-Indoor PE: Children will need plain shorts/jogging bottoms, a plain t-shirt in their house colour and suitable indoor footwear.
+• Indoor PE: Children will need black shorts and a plain t-shirt in their house colour.
+Gym and Dance is done in bare feet.
+Children will need trainers or plimsolls for indoor games.

 Homework

 Children will have one homework book which will be used for all homework.
-They will have weekly maths, spelling and reading homework.
-Each term, a new Topic homework menu will be sent home, relating to our termly project.
-If you have any queries about the homework, please do not hesitate to come and speak to us.
-Homework will be collected in each Thursday and given out on a Friday.
+They will have weekly spellings and maths homework.
+The maths homework will be set using the website Timetables Rock Stars.
+If you have any queries about the homework please do not hesitate to come and speak to us.

 Reading

-All children have a reading record, which they should bring to school in their book bag every day.
-Please record your child’s reading (as well as any additional comments) in the reading record including the date and page numbers read.
-This should be handed in everyday to be checked.
-The children will be put into a raffle prize if they have read 4 times within a week.
+All children have a reading diary, which they should bring to school in their book bag every day.
+Please record your child’s reading (as well as any additional comments) in the reading diary including the date and, where appropriate, page numbers.
+Halfway through the diary is a guide to help adults to support children’s reading as well as phonics/spelling guides for children as they progress through the school.
+We will check the reading record is completed regularly.

 Curriculum